October 19, 2025 (1mo ago) — last updated October 28, 2025 (1mo ago)

 How to implement geographic personalization

-• Provide an override: let visitors manually select country or currency if auto-detection is wrong.
+• Let visitors manually select country or currency if auto-detection is wrong.

-• Implement hreflang tags: help search engines serve the right language and regional content for SEO.
+• Implement hreflang tags to help search engines serve the right language and region.

 3. Segmentation-Based Personalization